 When you've read it, you can test your knowledge of the requirements of the whole of Paper Two by taking this quiz.

 Missed some of the other articles in this series?
 You'll find links to all of them here - just scroll down the page.
-But if you're preparing for the Delta Module One, don't forget that you'll find a lot more information about all the tasks in the exam, with sample questions and answers, plus advice for tackling the questions in the Handbook for Tutors and Candidates and the exam reports published by Cambridge English.
+But if you're preparing for the Delta Module One, don't forget that you'll find a lot more information about all the tasks in the exam, with sample questions and answers, plus advice for tackling the questions in the Handbook for Tutors and Candidates and a sample exam and exam report published by Cambridge English.
 Click on the link to download them.

 Paper Two Task Three is "the methodology question".
 In some ways it's one of the hardest to prepare for, as it's the only question which doesn't have a completely standard format.